alex-yatseyko/xela-MVC-framework/readme.md

 Welcome to XELA framework
 =========================

-This is simple PHP framework for creating simple websites.
+This is MVC PHP framework for creating simple websites.

 Developed by Alex Yatseyko.